Last weekend, I didn’t feel very happy.

 Getting the sun in my face, I have discovered, is absolutely essential to my mental state.
 I begin to feel the effects of sun deprivation if I stay inside for as little as two days.
 While I can’t control the weather, I surely can get outside when it IS nice.
 This is one of the resolutions on my daily checklist.
 On rainy or gray days, I take a Vitamin D pill.

 4) Get Social

 Our relationships are our most important happiness maker or breaker.
 When I’m blue, being near my husband or my mother or a friend always helps.
-Perhaps this because our loved ones can help us get clarity.
-For instance, last night while talking to hubs I realized that I *always* feel a little blue every other weekend.
-(Being divorced and sharing custody with my ex, perhaps you can guess why?)
+Perhaps this because our loved ones can help us get clarity on things we might miss.
+For instance, last night while talking to hubs I realized that I *always* feel a little blue every other weekend when my kids are with their dad.

 And while I try my best to avoid being negative and especially gossip (happiness suckers), I do find that sharing my feelings helps.
 Even writing about a bad mood on my blog instantly lifts it.
 Perhaps it’s true than when you share your problems with someone else, they’re halved?

 In her book, Gretchen Rubin recommends “creating an easy success” as a key to snapping out of a bad mood.
 Cleaning out a junk drawer for 15 minutes can give me an immediate high.
 Doing a little housework, running an errand (especially if it’s to one of my favorite places, the library), reading a story aloud to my kids… anything active and productive, especially if it lifts someone else’s mood, can lift your mood.